Not going to lie, I have been extremely aggressive and obnoxious lately when it comes to ticking off items on my never-ending bucketlist!

 Best Time to Go:

 The weather also made it hectic for me and my last minute plans…according to the forecast, there was only one day out of the four I was there that was supposed to not rain!
-I also went in March, which isn’t the best month to go anyway.
+I also went in March, which some say isn’t the best month to go anyway, but according to the locals the Green season is simply awesome.

 So when is the best time to go?
 According to locals it’s around August, which is technically the peak of winter, but the temps are only around 79 degrees F. Remember that the seasons are opposite from the US since we’re in different hemispheres.